swaechter/web-cms/README.md

-# Web-CMS
+# WebCMS

 ## Introduction

-Web-CMS is a content management system (CMS) based on PHP that allows a user to create, edit and delete his own content.
+WebCMS is a content management system (CMS) based on PHP that allows a user to create, edit and delete his own content.
 All data are stored in a database, so the user can add, edit and remove his own content.

 ## Installation